robertorcosta/azure-docs.pt-br/articles/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp.md

 import java.util.function.Function;

 /**
- * This sample demonstrates how to send messages from a JMS Queue producer into
+ * This sample demonstrates how to send messages from a JMS queue producer into
- * an Azure Service Bus Queue, and receive them with a JMS message consumer.
+ * an Azure Service Bus queue and receive them with a JMS message consumer.
- * JMS Queue.
+ * JMS queue.
  */
 public class JmsQueueQuickstart {